sigsum/sigsum/archive/2025-06-09-named-policy-notes.md

 `/etc/sigsum/policy/debian-strict-2026` and then a user of the sigsum tools can specify `-p debian-strict-2026` to use that policy.

+There could be a convention for policy names saying that each name should have the form "org-arbitraryname-time" or similar, where "org" is the organisation name and "time" is some kind of time indication like year or year-month or a complete date.
+The sigsum tools could possibly check that to some extent, like checking that the name contains precisely two `-` characters.

 ## Order of priority

 Given that the `-p` option can be interpreted in different ways, it is